Last updated: July 20, 2010

 • Too many repositories makes the package manager slower

 The easiest and safest way to add repositories is using the list of online community repositories in YaST.
-This provides you with a selection of popular and pretty safe repositories to choose from:
+This provides you with a selection of popular and quite safe repositories to choose from:

 Note that the openSUSE BuildService is a service for the community to build and share packages. openSUSE BuildService repositories are unofficial and unsupported.
 Use at your own risk.